soffinal/stream/README.md

 #### The Educational Transparency Revolution

-Unlike traditional libraries where transformers are minified black boxes, our approach makes **every implementation pattern visible and learnable**:
+Our approach makes **every implementation pattern visible and learnable**:

 ```typescript
 // 📦 All transformers are copy-pastable from IntelliSense!